Latimer to revive iconic York building

-- Revised planning permission granted to transform former Rowntree factory into much-needed affordable homes
+- Planning permission granted to transform former Rowntree factory into much-needed affordable homes.

 Latimer, the development arm of Clarion Housing Group, will push forward with work on the former Rowntree factory site on Haxby Road in the centre of the city after new proposals were rubber-stamped by the City of York Council.

 The new proposals will deliver 279 apartments, of which 84 will be available for shared ownership.
-With a Gross Development Value (GDV) of approximately £80 million, The Cocoa Works will comprise seven studios, 111 one-bedroom apartments, 146 two-bedroom apartments and 15 three-bedroom apartments.
+With a Gross Development Value (GDV) of approximately £80m, The Cocoa Works will comprise seven studios, 111 one-bedroom apartments, 146 two-bedroom apartments and 15 three-bedroom apartments.

 The old Joseph Rowntree Memorial Library will also be refurbished, providing a character-filled community space for residents to enjoy.